 To Make the Pie Crust:

 - In a medium bowl combine flour and salt.
 Add the cubed butter and mix into the flour mixture with a pastry cutter until it resembles coarse crumbs.

 - Add the ice cold water a tablespoon at a time to the flour mixture until the dough comes together.
 If needed, add more water until everything comes tougher.

 - Wrap the crust dough with cling wrap and refrigerate for 1-2 hours.

-- Once the pie dough is chilled, roll out the dough to ¼ inch thick and transfer it to a quarter sized sheet pan.
+- Once the pie dough is chilled, roll out the dough to ¼ inch thick and transfer it to a jelly roll pan or a quarter sized sheet pan.
 Trim excess dough from the edges and pinch to create a crimped pattern.
 Preheat the oven to 400°F/200°C.